claint76/inivation-docs/Software user guides/User_guide_-_Reflashing_devices.md

 <p align="center"><img src="media/flashy_zadig_driver_installed.png" width="500" /></p>

 You should now see the correct driver (WinUSB Generic Device) in the Device Manager.
-The llibUSB and libUSBK drivers should NOT be installed;
+The libUSB and libUSBK drivers should NOT be installed;
 they are intended for development of applications using the libusb-win32 or libusbK APIs.